AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ## Embedding Video Viewer {#section-6bb5d3c502544ad18a58eafe12a13435}

 Different web pages have different needs for viewer behavior.
 Sometimes a web page provides a link that, when clicked opens the viewer in a separate browser window.
 In other cases, it is necessary to embed the viewer directly on the hosting page.
-In the latter case the web page may have a static page layout, or use responsive design that displays differently on different devices or for different browser window sizes.
+In the latter case, the web page may have a static page layout, or use responsive design that displays differently on different devices or for different browser window sizes.
 To accommodate these needs, the viewer supports three primary operation modes: popup, fixed size embedding, and responsive design embedding.

 Embedding multiple videos on the same page is supported on tablet and mobile devices.
-In a majority of cases, only one video can be played at a time.
+Usually, only one video can be played at a time.
 When a user starts playing one video, and then tries to play another video, the first video is automatically paused.
 The video that was auto-paused remembers its current playback time, so the user can always get back to it and resume play.
-The only exception this rule is in Chrome browser on Android 4.x devices, which can play videos in parallel.
+The only exception this rule is in Chrome browser on Android™ 4.x devices, which can play videos in parallel.

 **About pop-up mode**

-In pop-up mode the viewer is opened in a separate web browser window or tab.
+In pop-up mode, the viewer is opened in a separate web browser window or tab.
 It takes the entire browser window area and adjusts in case the browser is resized or device orientation is changed.

 This mode is the most common for mobile devices.
 The web page loads the viewer using `window.open()` JavaScript call, properly configured `A` HTML element, or any other suitable method.